- Special enrollment window runs through August 15, 2021, and the American Rescue Plan has made subsidies larger and more widely available.

-- Wyoming exchange enrollment hit a new record high for 2019, although it dropped slightly for 2020.
+- Wyoming exchange enrollment hit a new record high for 2021.

-- Average exchange premiums were the highest in the country in 2019 (before subsidies), but they’ve dropped to second-highest as of 2020; still much higher than average in 2021, but lower than they were in 2020.
+- Average exchange premiums were the highest in the country in 2019 (before subsidies), and second-highest as of 2020; still much higher than average in 2021, but lower than they were in 2020.

 - Wyoming House easily passed a bill that would have created a reinsurance program for 2020, but the Senate killed it.

 Wyoming exchange overview

 Wyoming uses the federally run exchange, so residents enroll through Healthcare.gov.
 During the open enrollment period for 2021 coverage, 26,728 Wyoming residents enrolled in coverage through the exchange, which was a record high for Wyoming.
 Nearly 3,000 more enrolled between February 15 and April 30, during the first 2.5 months of the COVID/American Rescue Plan enrollment window that runs through August 15, 2021.

 After several years of Blue Cross Blue Shield of Wyoming being the only insurer offering individual major medical coverage in Wyoming, Mountain Health CO-OP joined Wyoming’s market, statewide, for 2021.
 Mountain Health CO-OP, one of the original ACA-created CO-OPs, already offered coverage in Idaho and Montana, and is offering plans in all three states for 2021.